Chiral Graviton Modes in Fermionic Fractional Chern Insulators: Adiabatic connection of graviton from FQH to FCI

 In panel (c), we further quantify the relative decay rate $\Gamma_G/\omega_G$ dependence on $V$ inside the FCI phase and approaching the transition point.
-Here, the pED data are represented as a shaded region which averages the results at $N=8$ and $N=10$ obtained with the procedure in Eq. \eqref{eq:lifetime_av} for $\eta^*=0.01V$.
-For MPS spectra (at fixed $N=24$) we extract the decay rate and its error again following Eqs.~\eqref{eq:lifetime_av} and \eqref{eq:lifetime_err} with $\eta^*=0.01V$.
+Here, the pED data are represented as a shaded region which averages the results at $N=8$ and $N=10$ obtained with the procedure introduced in Sec. \ref{sec:HHnum_lifetime} and App. \ref{sec:app_lifetime_extraction}.
+For MPS spectra (at fixed $N=24$) we extract the decay rate and its error again in the same way.
 At large values of $V$, the relative decay becomes independent of $V$, which implies the linear dependence of $\Gamma_G$ on $V$ as the graviton energy $\omega_G$ is proportional to $V$.
 The $V$ linear dependence of $\Gamma_G$ indicates that the interactions dominate the graviton-magnetoroton pair scattering matrix element.
 This is to be expected as the strength of the non-rotational invariant projected interactions, which generate graviton-magnetoroton pairs scattering, must also be proportional to $V$, in agreement with the discussion introduced in Ref. \cite{wangDynamics2025}.
 Closer to the FL phase the relative decay rate of the graviton seems to increase.
 In this regime, we also have that bandwidth ($W\sim 0.09$) becomes comparable with the interaction scale $V$, possibly giving rise to a different scattering matrix element.
 Whether this is a genuine new scattering channel, an increase in graviton-magnetoroton pair scattering, or just a finite-size effect coming from the proximity to another phase is an investigation we leave for future investigation.